Advanced layout is currently in beta. To have it enabled for your organization, contact Omni support.

 Containers

 Containers are the building blocks of advanced layout.
-A container is a region on your dashboard that holds items and controls how they are arranged.
-What can go inside a container:- Chart tiles (query visualizations)
+A container is a region on your dashboard that holds items and controls how they are arranged, including:- Chart tiles (query visualizations)

 - Text and markdown tiles